andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 $p_q$, nudge it by
 $\frac{\partial}{\partial q} \mathcal{H}(\mathbf{q},\mathbf{p})$!

+This picture is appealing to me in a visceral way because it sort of seems like the system is “surfing” along the Hamilton’s contour lines.
+It’s being “pushed” *faster* when the Hamiltonian is steeper, and slower when it’s more shallow.
+If you have super steep Hamiltonians, you’ll just zip right through phase space, but if you have smooth, shallow Hamiltonians, you’ll take a comfy glide along that contour line you are on.

 [^1]: The picture with a time-dependent Hamiltonian is different, but only
     slightly.
 In the time-dependent case, the system still *tries* to move along contour lines at every point in time, but the mountain is constantly